KumarP-India/From-Nand-to-Tetris-Part-1/projects/README.md

 - [`./week05`](/projects/week05/README.md)

 To access the solution for a particular week, navigate to the corresponding folder above.
-Each week's folder has its own readme file that explains the details of the assignments.
+Each week's folder has its own `readme file` that explains the details of the assignments.

-Note: Week 6 is currently unavailable, as I have not yet completed the assessment.
+Note: Week 6 onwards is currently unavailable, as I have not yet completed the assessment.

-`Submission` folder in each folder contains .zip files which is intended to be submited in the course submission portal.
+`Submission` folder in each folder contains `.zip files` which is intended to be submited in the course submission portal.

 ## License